Wednesday, May 7, 2008 — 4:51 pm

 We were standing on the cliff above the ocean, looking south toward Three Arch Rocks.
 I was basking in the enjoyment of Steller’s Sea Lions and Western Grebe when suddenly, right where the grebe had been swimming, there was a whale.
 See that photo on the right?
 Look at it and imagine a 15-foot long gray mound with light gray splotches on it.
 I didn’t see the whole whale, just a rounded part of its back.
 I also saw the blow-hole with a little spray coming out and heard a whooshing sound.

 I screamed “There’s a whale.”
-Linda and Mary Alice looked where I pointed, but the moment was gone and so was the whale.
-But maybe a minute later, Linda yelled and pointed.
+The others looked where I pointed, but the moment was gone and so was the whale.
+But maybe a minute later, my sister yelled and pointed.
 It, or another one, had surfaced in almost the exact same place.
 We scrambled with our camera, but weren’t fast enough.
 At least all three of us had seen it.

 Because I didn’t get a photo of the whale itself, I took a picture of the sign that was posted by the lighthouse.